HMC-Makerspace/MAKE/Documentation/README.md

 If nothing changes, the server will keep running forever.
 This is a good thing.
 However, there still are a few things that need to be done.

-- Every year before the semester starts, the server will need to be restarted.
-SSL certificates are automatically renewed every year by the CertBot installation, but the server needs to be stopped and started to reload the certificates.
+- Every three months, the SSL certificate expires.
+You'll need to renew it by running certbot from the command line of the server.
+MAKE needs to be down for this, as you'll need to redirect port 80 back from 8080 to 80 again, as 80 -> 8080 and 443 -> 8443.

 - Currently, `schedule.rs` pulls the schedule and proficiencies from two google sheets.
-Make new ones every year to archive the old ones, and publish the new ones to web as CSV.
-Copy the new links, and as long as the formatting was the same, everything should work.
+Make sure to update these sheets with the new semester's schedules, stewards, and proficiencies.
+Feel free to keep old stewards on the proficiency sheet.

 - The server `db.json` should be renamed to `db.json.20xx.old` when the spring semester ends.